inbo/tutorials/content/tutorials/spatial_variograms/index.md

 id="fig-raw-data" alt="Figure 1: The raw data, unsmoothed." />
 <figcaption> Figure 1: The raw data, unsmoothed.</figcaption><br>

-If you look closely, the upper right is more golden than the lower-left.
+If you look closely, the upper right is more golden than the lower left.
 This is the effect of covariate `a`.
 Symbols indicate the categorical covariate `b`.